-- The Site Specific version is mandatory for construction, repair, and maintenance of high-rise buildings 5-storeys or taller.
+- The site-specific version is mandatory for construction, repair and maintenance of high-rise buildings five storeys or taller.
 This version is to advise contractors with advance notice of impending wind events which may consist of sudden gusts as well as higher velocity, sustained wind which would have the potential of causing injury or damage due to windborne items.

 Construction site signage

-The City’s Public Protection Site Safety Plan requires construction site contact information signs to be posted on any job site which requires fencing.
-Signs need to be posted where they are clearly visible by the public and the required information must be clearly legible.
+The City’s Public Protection Site Safety Plan requires contact information signs be posted on any construction site that requires fencing.
+Signs need to be clearly visible and legible.